photostructure/exiftool-vendored.js/README.md

 ### ExifDate and ExifDateTime

-Because datetimes have this optionally-set timezone, and some tags only specify the date, this library returns classes that encode the date, the time of day, or both, **with an optional timezone and an optional tzoffset**: `ExifDateTime` and `ExifTime`.
+Because date-times have this optionally-set timezone, and some tags only specify the date, this library returns classes that encode the date, the time of day, or both, **with an optional timezone and an optional tzoffset**: `ExifDateTime` and `ExifTime`.
 It's up to you, then, to determine what's correct for your situation.

-Note also that some smartphones record timestamps with microsecond precision (not just millis!), and both `ExifDateTime` and `ExifTime` have floating point milliseconds.
+Note also that some smartphones record timestamps with microsecond precision (not just milliseconds!), and both `ExifDateTime` and `ExifTime` have floating point milliseconds.

 ## Tags